andrejevdenis/demo_representation/README.md

-<h1 align="center">Demo representation of autotest workflow
+<h1 align="center">Representation of autotest workflow

 ## Table of Contents
 - [The aim](#-the-aim)